LuiSRoch/LuiSRoch.github.io/about.md

 lang: en
 ---

-I'm Luis, an American financial professional since 2012, but extracting and analyzing data since 2007.
+I'm Luis, a financial professional since 2012, but extracting and analyzing data since 2007.
 I became a business intelligence analyst by taking my quantitative and analytical skills and retooling them; learning to code in Excel VBA, SQL, Python, and studying advanced statistics to manage and quantify large amounts of data.